Use of Bulletin Boards & Posting Public Notices

 All non-university posters, flyers, or brochures must be approved by JMU Event Management prior to posting.

 University facilities may not be used for solicitation of faculty, staff, or students by private enterprise for profit organizations, except for solicitations for instructional materials as permitted by the Student Handbook.
 This includes solicitation by individual contact, free advertising on campus through flyers, posters, or similar materials, and profit-oriented activities not officially sanctioned by the university.
+For-profit non-university organizations may place advertising materials in specified brochure racks, subject to restrictions in section 6.2 paragraph 4.

 6.4 Specific Prohibitions: